abeeraleisa/Heart-disease-detection-using-Machine-Learning/README.md

 # Heart-disease-detection-using-Machine-Learning

-From scratch implementation for Logistic Regression algorithm to detect heart disease using UCI dataset.
+From scratch implementation for Logistic Regression algorithm And Neural Network to detect heart disease using UCI dataset.